CloudLabsAI-Azure/pg-sk-agents-lab/LabGuide/GettingStarted.md

 ## Objective

-- **Lab 1 - PostgreSQL Connection and AI Search Integration**: This lab establishes a PostgreSQL connection in VS Code, enables AI-driven semantic search using Azure OpenAI embeddings and DiskANN indexing, and integrates structured data with vector-based search for agent-based AI applications.
+- **Lab 1 - Enable Intelligent Search in PostgreSQL with Vectors and DiskANN**: This lab establishes a PostgreSQL connection in VS Code, enables AI-driven semantic search using Azure OpenAI embeddings and DiskANN indexing, and integrates structured data with vector-based search for agent-based AI applications.

 - **Lab 2 - Build a Semantic Kernel Agentic**: This lab involves building a Semantic Kernel Agentic app in a Python Jupyter Notebook using VS Code, enabling the agent to reason over a legal cases database, integrate external web data, and utilize memory for improved responses over time.